 House prices in Poland have been falling since mid-2008.
-Compared to pre-crisis peaks:
+According to Ober Haus, compared to pre-crisis peaks:

 Analysis of Poland Residential Property Market »